brandontrabucco/design-bench/README.md

 ## Defining New MBO Tasks

 New model-based optimization tasks are simple to create and register with design-bench.
 By subclassing either DiscreteDataset or ContinuousDataset, and providing either a pair of numpy arrays containing inputs and outputs, or a pair of lists of DiskResource shards containing inputs and outputs, you can define your own model-based optimization dataset class.
-Once a custom dataset class is created, you can register it as a model-based optimization task by choosing an appropriate oracle type (in this case a fully connected neural network), and making a call to the register function.
+Once a custom dataset class is created, you can register it as a model-based optimization task by choosing an appropriate oracle type, and making a call to the register function.
 After doing so, subsequent calls to **design_bench.make** can find your newly registered model-based optimization task.

 ```python
 from design_bench import register